-Average Cost of Solar Panels in Illinois Homes
+Average Cost of Solar Panels in Illinois Homes: A Complete Guide For Homeowner’s

 Average Solar Installation Cost in Illinois

-This estimate is based on a standard residential system size of 5 kW to 10 kW, which is suitable for most homes.
+These estimates are based on a standard residential solar system size of 5 kW to 10 kW, which is sufficient to cover a large portion of typical household electricity usage.

 - $2.50 to $4.00 per watt (before incentives)